Viglino/css-page-loader/README.md

 The project also provide a collection of loading spinners animated with CSS.

+## How it runs?

+A fixed div is created on top of the page (at a z-index of 10000) to mask the page when loading.
+Other elements are added to that div.
+CSS3 animations are used to animate them.

+See in details "How TO - CSS Loader" on w3schools: http://www.w3schools.com/howto/howto_css_loader.asp

 ## Basic usage

 Place loading code on top of the `body` before other js codes.